-Direct costs, excluding depreciation and amortization, include direct labor and related employee benefits, laboratory supplies, and other expenses contributing to service delivery.
-Direct costs, excluding depreciation and amortization, are expensed as incurred and are not deferred in anticipation of contracts being awarded or finalization of changes in scope.
+The Company incurs costs associated with service delivery including direct labor and related employee benefits, laboratory supplies, and other expenses.
+These costs are recorded in Direct service costs, excluding depreciation and amortization as a component of Total direct costs in the accompanying consolidated statements of operations.
+In addition, the Company incurs expenses on behalf of its customers for various project expenditures including, but not limited to, investigator site payments, travel, meetings, printing, and shipping and handling fees that are reimbursed by its customers at cost.
+These costs are included in Reimbursable out-of-pocket expenses as a component of Total direct costs in the accompanying consolidated statements of operations.
+Total direct costs are expensed as incurred and are not deferred in anticipation of contracts being awarded or finalization of changes in scope.
 Selling, general and administrative includes administrative payroll and related employee benefits, sales and marketing expenses, administrative travel, and other expenses not directly related to service delivery.
-Rent, utilities, supplies, and software license expenses are allocated between Direct costs, excluding depreciation and amortization, and Selling, general and administrative based on the estimated contribution among service delivery and support function efforts on a percentage basis.
+Rent, utilities, supplies, and software license expenses are allocated between Total direct costs, and Selling, general and administrative based on the estimated contribution among service delivery and support function efforts on a percentage basis.
 Depreciation and amortization is reported separately in the accompanying consolidated statements of operations.
 Costs of sales and marketing activities not subject to recovery pursuant to customer contracts, such as feasibility assessments and negotiation of contracts, are expensed as incurred and recorded as a component of Selling, general and administrative in the accompanying consolidated statements of operations.

 Advertising expenses are recorded as a component of Selling, general and administrative expenses in the accompanying consolidated statements of operations.
-Total advertising expenses of \$0.6 million, \$0.6 million and \$0.4 million were incurred during the years ended December 31, 2017, 2016 and 2015, respectively.
+Total advertising expenses of \$0.8 million, \$0.6 million and \$0.6 million were incurred during the years ended December 31, 2018, 2017 and 2016, respectively.